Vyral/aimee-freeman-recruiting/_posts/2018-05-10-welcome-to-our-video-blog.md

 youtube_code:
 excerpt: >-
   Being on a team that facilitates personal growth and team building is crucial in real estate.
-Learn how we'll equip you for both!
+Learn how we can equip you in this way!
 enclosure:
 pullquote:
 enclosure_type: video/mp4